 Under Glorious, functioned as secret police directed against the political opponents of the realmgold, and were usually referred to as the Black Agents because of their dress (when not undercover).

-They carry silver badges marked with an eye.
+They carry silver badges marked with an eye and the motto (in Elvish) "Always Vigilant".

 Victory purged them, got rid of the psychos, torturers and stormtroopers and made them an anti-corruption, anti-tax-evasion and anti-organised-crime force.